anony78/anony78/README.md

 ###

-<p align="left">My name is Dora, a diligent and results-oriented cybersecurity professional committed to navigating the complexities of the digital landscape.<(p>
+<p align="left">My name is Dora, a diligent and results-oriented cybersecurity professional committed to navigating the complexities of the digital landscape.</p>